mfarache/jekyll-now/_posts/2017-4-23-Monitoring-docker-containers-grafana.md

 # Adding metrics to our Spring Boot apps

 Next step would be  would be adding the "/metrics" endpoint to each application.
 SpringBoot  makes the task extremely easy.
-Add those annotations to your main class

 ## 1. Add POM dependencies